skokielibrary/spl-content/_content/lynnanne/books-movies-more--book-discussions.markdown

 ## Science Park Lunch Group

 For employees at the Illinois Science + Technology Park, this quarterly book discussion meets at lunchtime and discusses a variety of books.
-For more information, contact Lukie Marfiott lmarriott@skokielibrary.info
+For more information, contact Lukie Marriott lmarriott@skokielibrary.info

 ##Talking Books